wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-okr-coaching/includes/key-results.md

 - Is the success of all key results sufficient to say that we were successful for our objective?
 - Is our objective still the right area of focus for our Key Results?

+## Scenario example
-*Let’s apply this rubric to key results we reached in our scenario example:*
+Let’s apply this rubric to key results we reached in our scenario example.

-Scenario Example:
--
-Objective: Transform Surface to be an Enterprise Business
+**Objective: Transform Surface to be an enterprise business**

-**Key Result: Increase our revenue per head across Surface sellers by 15%**
+- Key Result: Increase our revenue per head across Surface sellers by 15%

-**Key Result: Onboard 15 new Surface partners**
+- Key Result: Onboard 15 new Surface partners

-**Key Result: Baseline our Enterprise MAU penetration with a target of 30%**
+- Key Result: Baseline our Enterprise MAU penetration with a target of 30%

-**Key Result: Grow our multi-national customer pipeline by 500 customers**
+- Key Result: Grow our multi-national customer pipeline by 500 customers

-Project: *To be completed in a later module.*

-Project: *To be completed in a later module.*
+(We'll complete the projects in anoter module.)

 A best in-class set of key results is able to address each of the questions above.
 When working with teams, however, focusing on getting a majority of these checked off is more realistic than achieving all of them.

+> [!NOTE]
-Note: key results should have an owner assigned to them as well so that once they're entered into Viva Goals, there's clear accountability and ownership.
+> Key results should have an owner assigned to them as well so that once they're entered into Viva Goals, there's clear accountability and ownership.

 Once a set of key results passes the rubric, you’re ready to ask the final question.